nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### 5.1.4.
 Delete Patient Record 🗑️🚑

 **What it does** <br>
-Removes a patient's record from the system.
+This command allows you to remove a patient's record from the system.
 The specific patient is found by the `PATIENT_INDEX` as shown in the list from `list-patients`.
 **Be aware: This action will permanently erase the patient's record, including all related appointments and medical history.**

 **Command Format** <br>